 Generations growing up in the 1990s are old enough to remember the first games with network capabilities which made it possible for people who are not physically present in the same room to play together via LAN, and while it is difficult to compare it today’s network gaming enabled by Broadband, it really revolutionized gaming.

 At first it was mainly first-person shooters and strategy games that were played in multiplayer, but nowadays pretty much all games can be played by multiple people, and in the case of MMORPGs, by thousands of people, all situated in the same virtual universe.
 This gave birth to some phenomenal games and communities.
 While many sociologists and other scholars see gaming as it alienates people from the real world, it is also an opportunity to meet people from all over the world, albeit virtually, and to connect with like-minded people with similar interests.

 Gaming is very diverse, when discussing genres and types of games that can be played, we already mentioned some examples.
 Graphics and complexity are the two aspects in which games have changed in the last few decades.
 Not that all older games lacked complexity, but the lack of technological capabilities did not allow them to make the games as complex as they would like to.

-In the wake of the new and all too complex games, many players turned to simple, hassle-free games that lack complexity and are casual and easy to play.
+In the wake of the new and all too complex games that require thought out strategies, many players turned to simple, hassle-free games that lack complexity and are casual and easy to play.
 Casual games have been on the rise and are particularly popular in social media.
 Many of the complex, story-based long video games also feature mini-games within the main game, as an interlude or a prelude to a new level (part of the game).
 It breaks the routine and let’s players have a rest from the complexity of the main game.

 One branch of the gaming industry which can also be considered to be an industry on its own, has also changed in the age of the internet.
 We’re talking about gambling, of course, and particularly about online slots.
 First with the emergence of the first online casinos, the online slot games started becoming a lot more diverse.